Eby ministry: Cabinet composition and shuffles

 Following the 2024 election, Eby shuffled his cabinet.
 At 27 ministers (including four ministers of state), it was the same size as the previous cabinet.
 As only 15 ministers had been re-elected, 12 members joined cabinet: Brittny Anderson, Garry Begg, Christine Boyle, Spencer Chandra Herbert, Tamara Davidson, Diana Gibson, Rick Glumac, Kelly Greene, Randene Neill, Ravi Parmar, Jodie Wickens and Terry Yung.
 Among the returning ministers, Sharma was promoted to deputy premier while remaining attorney general, Bailey was named the new minister of finance, Dix became minister of energy and climate solutions, Farnworth took over transportation and transit as well as house leader, and Kahlon retained the housing portfolio but gained responsibility for municipal affairs.
 Several responsibilities were shifted around, merged or split to new ministries, including transportation and infrastructure being split in two and municipal affairs being combined with housing.
 Two new ministry of state were created, one for mining and one for local governments and rural communities, while the ministry of mental health and addictions was abolished and the responsibility returned to the purview of the minister of health.

 On December 10, 2024, Lore resigned from cabinet due to health issues; Wickens took over as minister of children and family development.

 On July 17, 2025, Eby announced a small cabinet shuffle.
-Three ministers changed portfolios: Kahlon moved from housing to jobs, Gibson moved from jobs to citizens' services; Boyle moved from Indigenous relations to housing.
-Spencer Chandra Herbert and Nina Krieger joined cabinet, as the new minister of Indigenous relations and the new minister of public safety, respectively, while Beggs and Chow returned to the backbenches.
+Six ministers changed portfolios: Kahlon moved from housing to jobs; Gibson moved from jobs to citizens' services; Boyle moved from Indigenous relations to housing; Chandra Herbert moved to Indigenous relations; Kang moved to tourism, culture, arts and sports; and Glumac's post was modified to artificial intelligence and new technologies.
+Jessie Sunner and Nina Krieger joined cabinet, respectively as the new minister of post-secondary education and the new minister of public safety, while Beggs and Chow returned to the backbenches.

+On August 14, 2026, Eby conducted a minor cabinet shuffle after Bailey announced her cancer diagnosis.
+Bailey, Josie Osborne, and Kahlon were appointed to new roles.